hw2007/ubersicht-neofetch/README.md

 # Configuration
 To configure the widget, open the ubersicht-neofetch/main.jsx file.
 You should see a CONFIG section at the top of the file.

-Every option is explained in the file itself.
+There are a few nice options in there, such as positioning the widget, removing personal info, and adding a background.
+The file contains descriptions of each of the options.